jam13richardson/jam13richardson/README.md

 </div>

-## <div align="center"> A Full Stack Developer with a passion for developing new ideas and creating innovative solutions that bring about positive change and solve problems in unique and creative ways.
+## <div align="center"> A Full Stack Developer with a passion for developing new ideas that bring about positive change and solve problems in unique and creative ways.

 I have over 6 years experience in solutions consultancy, fundraising and project management including using FileMaker as part of my job.
 </div>
 <div align="center">